Child Social Worker: Education and Career Profile

 Many of these undergraduate bachelor's programs require the completion of general education and introductory social work courses in the first two years.
 The final two years of a program are devoted to upper division social work and to the completion of significant hours of field experience, in which students work under the supervision of experienced social workers.

 According to the U.S. Bureau of Labor Statistics (BLS), a master's degree in social work may also be needed for many positions in health care settings, and it is required for clinical work (www.bls.gov).
 Graduate programs offer concentrations in child welfare, but they may also offer concentrations in clinical or administrative social work.
 These programs also require significant field experience for graduation.
+Licensure is also often required for a child social worker in many states.

 A child social worker helps children, as well as their families, improve the quality of their lives by providing services such as counseling.
 They also seek to assist students with their academic pursuits.
 Child social workers may work for government agencies or at public or private schools.